ibm-cloud-docs/satellite/providers_azure.md

 Well done, your {{site.data.keyword.satelliteshort}} location is creating!
 You can review the [{{site.data.keyword.satelliteshort}} console](https://cloud.ibm.com/satellite/locations){: external} to see when your location is in a **Normal** state and ready to use.

-**Resources that are created by the template**

-The following resources are created in the resource group of your Azure cloud subscription.
+The following resources are created by the template in the resource group of your Azure cloud subscription.

-* 1 virtual network that spans the region.
+- 1 virtual network that spans the region.
-* 1 network security group to meet the host networking requirements for {{site.data.keyword.satelliteshort}}.
+- 1 network security group to meet the host networking requirements for {{site.data.keyword.satelliteshort}}.
-* 1 virtual machine for each host that you specified, spread evenly across the region.
+- 1 virtual machine for each host that you specified, spread evenly across the region.
 By default, 6 virtual machines are created.
-* 1 network interface for each virtual machine.
+- 1 network interface for each virtual machine.
-* 1 disk for each virtual machine.
+- 1 disk for each virtual machine.

-The following resources are created in your {{site.data.keyword.cloud_notm}} account.
+The following resources are created by the template in your {{site.data.keyword.cloud_notm}} account.

-* 1 {{site.data.keyword.satelliteshort}} location.
+- 1 {{site.data.keyword.satelliteshort}} location.
-* 3 {{site.data.keyword.satelliteshort}} hosts that represent the virtual machines in Azure, attached to the location and assigned to the {{site.data.keyword.satelliteshort}} location control plane.
+- 3 {{site.data.keyword.satelliteshort}} hosts that represent the virtual machines in Azure, attached to the location and assigned to the {{site.data.keyword.satelliteshort}} location control plane.
-* 3 {{site.data.keyword.satelliteshort}} hosts that represent the virtual machines in Azure, attached to the location, unassigned, and available to use for services like an {{site.data.keyword.openshiftshort}} cluster.
+- 3 {{site.data.keyword.satelliteshort}} hosts that represent the virtual machines in Azure, attached to the location, unassigned, and available to use for services like an {{site.data.keyword.openshiftshort}} cluster.
 If you added more than 6 hosts, the number of hosts equals the number that you specified minus the 3 that are assigned to the control plane.

-**What's next?**
+What's next?

 The {{site.data.keyword.bpshort}} template helped with the initial creation, but you are in control for subsequent location management actions, such as [attaching more hosts](/docs/satellite?topic=satellite-hosts#attach-hosts), [creating {{site.data.keyword.satelliteshort}} clusters](/docs/satellite?topic=openshift-satellite-clusters), or [scaling the {{site.data.keyword.satelliteshort}} location control plane](/docs/satellite?topic=satellite-locations#control-plane-scale).
 If you [remove](/docs/satellite?topic=satellite-locations#location-remove) your {{site.data.keyword.satelliteshort}} location, make sure to [remove your workspace in {{site.data.keyword.bpshort}}](/docs/schematics?topic=schematics-workspace-setup#del-workspace), too.